The Stanley Hotel: The Lodge

-Once called Stanley Manor, this smaller hotel between the main structure and the concert hall is a 2:3 scaled-down version of the main hotel.
+Once called The Manor House, this smaller hotel between the main structure and the concert hall is a 1:3 scaled-down version of the main hotel.
 Unlike its model, the manor was fully heated from completion in 1910 which may indicate that Stanley planned to use it as a winter resort when the main building was closed for the season.
 However, unlike many other Colorado mountain towns now famous for their winter sports, Estes Park never attracted off-season visitors in Stanley's day and the manor remained empty for much of the year.
 Today it is called The Lodge and it features a brunch restaurant and is open to guests as another location to stay on the property.

+Hedge Maze

+The terrace in front of the hotel atop the semi-circular retaining wall originally served as a driveway for steam-powered mountain wagons bringing guests to and from the hotel.
+In 1983, the area was converted to a parking lot.
+Around 1995, it was converted to a lawn and event area.
+In 2015, a hedge maze was built in this spot honoring the one seen in Stanley Kubrick's film version of The Shining.
+Ironically, Stephen King's The Shining features topiary animals instead of a hedge maze.

 The Shining

-In 1974, during their brief residency in Boulder, Colorado, horror writer Stephen King and his wife Tabitha spent one night at the Stanley Hotel.
+In 1974, during their brief residency in Boulder, Colorado, American horror writer Stephen King and his wife Tabitha spent one night at the Stanley Hotel.
 The visit is known entirely through interviews given by King in which he presents differing narratives of the experience.
-At the time of his visit, King was writing a book with the working title Darkshine set in an amusement park, but was not satisfied with the setting.
 According to George Beahm's Stephen King Companion, "on the advisement of locals who suggested a resort hotel located in Estes Park, an hour's drive away to the north, Stephen and Tabitha King found themselves checking in at the Stanley Hotel just as its other guests were checking out, because the hotel was shutting down for the winter season.
 After checking in and after Tabitha went to bed, King roamed the halls and went down to the hotel bar, where drinks were served by a bartender named Grady.
-As he returned to his room, numbered 217, his imagination was fired up by the hotel's remote location, its grand size, and its eerie desolation.
 Later, when King went into the bathroom and pulled back the pink curtain for the tub, which had claw feet, he thought, 'What if somebody died here?
 At that moment, I knew I had a book.'"